asyncapi/website/content/blog/automated-releases.md

 At [AsyncAPI Initiative](https://www.asyncapi.com/) we use [Semantic Versioning](https://semver.org/).
 This is why choosing [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification was a natural decision.

 Purpose of Conventional Commits is to make commits not only human-readable but also machine-readable.
-It defines a set of commit prefixes (but not exclusively) that can be easily parsed and analyzed by tooling.
+It defines a set of commit prefixes that can be easily parsed and analyzed by tooling.

 This is how the version of the library looks like when it follows semantic versioning: `MAJOR.MINOR.PATCH`.
 How does the machine know what release you want to bump because of a given commit?
 Simplest mapping looks like in the following list:

 - Commit message prefix `fix: ` indicates `PATCH` release,
 - Commit message prefix `feat: ` indicates `MINOR` release,
-- Commit message prefix `{ANY_PREFIX}!: ` so for example `refactor!: ` indicates `MAJOR` release.
+- Commit message prefix `{ANY_PREFIX}!: ` so for example `feat!:` or even `refactor!: ` indicate `MAJOR` release.

 It other words, assume your version was 1.0.0, and you made a commit like `feat: add a new parameter to test endpoint`.
 You can have a script that picks up `feat: ` and triggers release that eventually bumps to version 1.1.0.